harshPsxk/Crudproject/README.md

 - Start the project:
    npm start

-- Start the project with nodemon (for automatic restart on changes): npm run server
+- Start the project with nodemon (for an automatic restart on changes): npm run server

-### Testing
-To run the tests, you can use the following script: npm test

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests to us.

 ## License